What?… Spend time with a professional bra fitter — with a measuring tape in hand — in a fitting room trying to find your true bra size?

 Women should get properly fitted in a lingerie shop every 1 to 2 years, especially if they’re on birth control, are pregnant or breastfeeding, or have lost or gained a significant amount of weight.
 That much bra shopping sounds like torture, but it’s worth it to find the right one.
 Source

-More Tips For Finding The Perfect Bra
+More Tips To Help You Find The Perfect Bra

 - The Bra Lady’s Bra Size Calculator